GraysonHuey/STEAM-Carnival-Slideshow/README.md

 # How to use:
 Ensure you have the STEAM Carnival slideshow open and ready to be presented </br>
 Run `start.bat`.
-The system will automatically check that the prerequisite packages are installed, and install them if they are not present. </br>
+The system will automatically check that all prerequisites are installed, and install them if they are not present. </br>
 Once all packages are checked, quickly present the STEAM Carnival slideshow (the program will start after 15 seconds)